 (2) Plate is mainly used as a connection piece or as a floor plate.

-, Gridmodeling aid that represents a three-dimensional complex of horizontal and vertical planes
+, Gridmodeling aid that represents a three-dimensional complex of intersecting grid planes or intersecting grid planes and curved grid surfaces

 It is possible to have more than one grid in a model.
 For example, a large-scale grid for the entire structure, and smaller grids for some detailed sections.